 Using personalisation in healthcare digital marketing is a step towards the future.
 Many big pharma companies are already there – rethinking processes, teams, and engagement models for personalisation to get ahead of the competition.

-BCG recently found that sending a personalised email to a physician before a face-to-face meeting led to a 6x-8x better response for pharma companies.
+BCG recently found that sending a personalised email to a physician after a face-to-face call can lead to a 6x-8x better response for pharma companies.

 But where do you start?